Everyone wants to know how to make money on TikTok.

 What TikTok’s Business Model can Teach Founders

-Let’s say you want to create an app, and your main (or only) goal is to make money.
+Let’s say you want to create a mobile app, and your main (or only) goal is to make money.

 You don’t care about education or saving the whales,

 Well then, TikTok is a great study.

 But first, a quick test to see if you still have a conscience:

 Were you seized by a sudden overwhelming passion to save the world?